-If at the close of business on April 8, 2013, the record date for the annual meeting, your shares were held in an account at a brokerage firm, bank, dealer, or other similar organization or other nominee, then you are the beneficial owner of shares held in "street name" and the proxy materials, as applicable, are being forwarded to you by that organization.
+If at the close of business on April 8, 2013, the record date for the annual meeting, your shares were held in an account at a brokerage firm, bank, dealer, or other similar organization, then you are the beneficial owner of shares held in "street name" and the proxy materials, as applicable, are being forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the annual meeting.
 As a beneficial owner, you have the right to direct that organization on how to vote the shares in your account.
 If that organization is not given specific direction, shares held in the name of that organization may not be voted and will not be considered as present and entitled to vote on any matter to be considered at the annual meeting.
 Brokers are not permitted to vote your shares with respect to any proposals at the annual meeting without your instructions as to how to vote.
 Please instruct your broker how to vote your shares using the voting instruction form provided by your broker.
-The WHITE voting instruction forms provided by your bank, broker or other nominee will also include information about how to vote your shares over the Internet or telephonically, if such options are available.
 Please return your completed WHITE proxy card or voting instruction form to your broker and contact the person responsible for your account or vote by internet or telephone so that your vote can be counted.